 Mary chooses to go with the lowest available price on the plan she chooses.
 She does no research and gets no help from an independent agent.
 For the first 12 months, Mary’s rate is locked in.
 But because of the company not pricing themselves appropriately for the market, she gets a rate increase of 20% when her rate lock is over.
 This increase hits her budget hard because she is on a fixed income.

 The problem is – with her chronic health condition – she will likely not qualify to go with a cheaper company to save money.
 She is outside of her Open Enrollment – which lasts 6 months from Medicare Part B eligibility.
+Mary is now stuck with this company no matter what their rate increases are in the future.
+It’s either that or go with the limited coverage of a Medicare Advantage plan – not recommended with her chronic condition and need for many medical services.

 Annual Election Period (AEP) Won’t Help!

 Because of the tremendous amount of marketing in the fall about the Annual Election Period, many people assume they can switch plans during that time.
 Some well-known companies even use misleading advertising and refer to AEP as “Open Enrollment.”
 It is not.
 AEP only applies to changes in your Part D drug plan or Medicare Advantage plan.
 Outside of Open Enrollment or Guarantee Issue periods, the only way to change Medigap plans is to go through an underwriting process.
-Since Mary has a chronic condition, she is very unlikely to qualify for changing companies or plans.
+Since Mary has a chronic condition, she is very unlikely to qualify to change companies or plans.

 Mary does have the option during AEP of dropping her original Medicare and going with Medicare Advantage.
 As long as she lives in the service area of the plan and does not have End Stage Renal Disease, she can make that switch.
 But Medicare Advantage is a Medicare replacement plan.
 What if her doctors who provide her care are not in her network under that Medicare Advantage plan?